-This Certificate was originally designed in collaboration with UConn's eCampus within the Center for Excellence in Teaching & Learning.
+This Certificate was originally designed in collaboration with UConn's eCampus within the Center for Excellence in Teaching & Learning, and is part UConn's graduate program in Applied Public Health Sciences.

 Why this Certificate?

-The Certificate is designed to be a freestanding Certificate whose targeted audience, in addition to public health students, consists of individuals in the professional and paraprofessional workforce in medicine, dentistry, nursing, social work, law, education, psychology, political science, physical therapy, occupational therapy, speech/language/hearing sciences, and other fields related to public health and disability who are in a position to help ensure health and social equity for all people with disabilities and their families.
+The Certificate is designed to be a freestanding Certificate whose targeted audience, in addition to public health students, consists of individuals in the professional and paraprofessional workforce in medicine, dentistry, nursing, social work, law, education, psychology, political science, physical therapy, occupational therapy, speech/language/hearing sciences, and other fields related to public health and disability.

 • A 2015 publication in the Journal of Public Health Management and Practice highlights the Certificate as a potential resource for other Schools and Programs of Public Health to develop disability-specific courses